What Cruz Azul and Chivas gain or lose with the Antuna-Mayorga exchange for Roberto Alvarado

 They lose speed

-If Antuna goes out they lose a pure sprinter, and although the ‘Piojo’ is unbalanced, his speed is lower and is comparable to that of Alexis Vega or Isaac Brizuela, so there would be no noticeable difference in changes of pace.
+If Antuna goes out, they lose a pure sprinter, and although the ‘Piojo’ is unbalancing, his speed is lower and is comparable to that of Alexis Vega or Isaac Brizuela, so there would be no noticeable difference in changes of pace.

 They close competitiveness on the left side